 It is easily seen that the value H = 1/2 corresponds to white noise as the slope is -1.
-High values of H > 1/2 indicate enhanced change at large scales, else known as long-term persistence, or strong clustering (grouping) of similar values.
-This is quite common in natural processes.
-Low values H < 1/2 indicate quite a different behaviour, called antipersistence.
-This is often confused with a periodic behaviour and hence called quasiperiodic (because the period of fluctuations is not constant).
+High values of H (> 1/2) indicate enhanced change at large scales, else known as long-term persistence, or strong clustering (grouping) of similar values.
+This is quite common in natural processes (O'Connell et al., 2016; Dimitriadis et al., 2021).
+Low values of H (< 1/2) indicate quite a different behaviour, called antipersistence.
+This is often confused with a periodic behaviour and hence called quasi-periodic (because the period of fluctuations is not constant).
 Such behaviour is much less frequent in hydroclimatic processes.

 Now we apply this method on the annual indices of daily Bologna rainfall.
 Figure 1.3 depicts the climacograms of the probability dry and the annual average wet-day precipitation.
 In both cases, the observed behaviour is spectacularly different from white noise while the Hurst-Kolmogorov behaviour is evident with Hurst parameter H as high as 0.95 for the probability dry and 0.90 for the wet-day precipitation.
 The situation is somewhat more complex for the annual total rainfall (not shown in Figure 1.3), in which the slope is different for small and large scales, an effect already known and analysed in Markonis and Koutsoyiannis (2016).
 The slope for large scales again suggests a strongly persistent behaviour with Hurst parameter H = 0.86.
-The annual maxima series tend to hide the Hurst behaviour, as explained in Iliopoulou and Koutsoyiannis (2019) and indeed the estimated H in this case is much smaller, \sim 0.60 (again not shown in Figure 1.3).
+The annual maxima series tend to hide the Hurst behaviour, as explained in Iliopoulou and Koutsoyiannis (2019) and indeed the estimated H in this case is much smaller, ~0.60 (again not shown in Figure 1.3).